Walther Nernst: Studies

 Nernst started undergraduate studies at the University of Zürich in 1883, then after an interlude in Berlin, he returned to Zürich.
 He wrote his thesis at University of Graz, where Ludwig Boltzmann was professor, though he worked under the direction of Albert von Ettinghausen.
 They discovered the Ettingshausen and Nernst effects: that a magnetic field applied perpendicular to a metallic conductor in a temperature gradient gives rise to an electrical potential difference, reciprocally, an electric potential difference produces a thermal gradient.
 Next, he moved to the University of Würzburg under Friedrich Kohlrausch where he submitted and defended his thesis.

 Professional career

 Wilhelm Ostwald recruited him to the first department of physical chemistry at Leipzig University.
 Nernst moved there as an assistant, working on the thermodynamics of electrical currents in solutions.
 Promoted to lecturer, he taught briefly at the Heidelberg University and then moved to the University of Göttingen.
-Three years later, he was offered a professorship in Munich.
+Three years later, he was offered a professorship at the Ludwig-Maximilians-Universität München.
 To keep him in Prussia the government created a chair for him at Göttingen.
 There, he wrote a celebrated textbook Theoretical Chemistry, which was translated into English, French, and Russian.
 He also derived the Nernst equation for the electrical potential generated by unequal concentrations of an ion separated by a membrane that is permeable to the ion.
 His equation is widely used in cell physiology and neurobiology.